hanakai-rb/contributors/README.md

-# HanakaiContributors
+# Hanakai Contributors

-Welcome to your Hanami app!
+Hanakai Contributors is a Hanami application to showcase the contributions to the Hanakai ecoystem.

 ## Getting Started